 What are some examples of people dying on movie sets?
 People have lost their lives on films as early as 1928's Noah's Ark.
 Here are some of the worst cases where mistakes and misfortune have collided to produce fatal consequences.

 Alex Proyas's critically approved and cult-embraced adaptation of James O'Barr's The Crow tells the story of a man who rises from the grave to take revenge.
 A year after his death, rock musician Eric Draven is granted life and power by a mysterious crow; Eric uses his abilities to hunt down and kill the men that murdered him and his fiancee.

 The role, a blend of gallows wit and martial prowess, should have skyrocketed actor Brandon Lee to superstardom.
 Instead, a series of incidents and a single misplaced slug cost the star his life.
 For a scene in which a character loads a gun, where a film would normally use fake bullets, the crew instead used real bullets, believing they had removed the possibility of danger by dumping the gunpowder propellant.
 Unfortunately, they left the primer attached, so when the trigger was pulled, the gun's firing pin shot the bullet slug into the gun's barrel.

 The character of Eric's death scene flashback was saved for the end of production, reportedly so Lee could spend the last few days of production out of his intricate makeup.
 So when the time came for the villains to shoot blanks at Lee, the slug was already stuck in the barrel.
 The bullet shot out and struck Lee in the stomach, hitting his spine.
-Lee was rushed to the hospital, but it was too late and Bruce Lee's son lost his life on the set of the film that made him famous, solidifying the Halloween costume of goth dudes trying to get laid for generations to come.
+Lee was rushed to the hospital, but it was too late, and Bruce Lee's son lost his life on the set of the film that made him famous.

 Also Rankedsee more on The Crow